-3 The tax rate has been reduced from 2016 to 2017, mainly due to instances of non-recurring non-taxable income and non-recurring non-deductible costs in the reporting period

-4 Number of incidents of non-compliance: See GRI 201-34
+3 The tax rate has been reduced from 2016 to 2017, mainly due to instances of non-recurring non-taxable income and non-recurring non-deductible costs in the reporting period 4 Number of incidents of non-compliance: See GRI 201-34

-Number of incidents of non-compliance: See GRI 201-34 Remaining CO2-emissions have been neutralised by investing in offsets from UNFCC (United Nations Framework Convention on Climate Change) The CO2-neutral sources in The Netherlands and Mexico have been subtracted from the total CO2-gross amount for 2018 and 2019 From 2018, we switched from annual to quarterly calculations.
-Waste has changed from combustible to energy generation, which consists of two fractions ("combustible" and "for energy generation").
-Almost 90% of Palsgaards waste is used for energy generation.
+Number of incluents of non-compliance: see GRI 201-34 F Remaining CO2-emissions have been neutralised by investing in offsets from UNFCC (United Nations Framework Convention on Climate Change) The CO2-neutral sources in The Netherlands and Mexico have been subtracted from the total CO2-gross amount for 2018, 2019 and 2020 From 2018, we switched from annual to quarterly calculations.
+Since 2019, waste has changed from combustible to energy generation, which consists of two fractions ("combustible" and "for energy generation").
+Almost 95% of Palsgaard's waste is used for energy generation.
 The significant increase of waste for energy consumption is due to the fact that both combustible waste for energy generation and waste for biogas generation are included.
-Previously the number counted only combustible waste Policy in deep insection in deep insection of the pale o
+Demicing whether under combustible to a set accurate the number combustible waste. are included.
+Previously the number counted only combustible waste

 8 Pickup of waste oil is done irregularly.
-2019's amount of chemical waste is waste oil from a transformer station where isolation oil is only changed very seldom.
+2019's amount of chemical waste is waste oil from a transformer station where isolation oil is only changed very seldom